 Recovery Readiness Is Built Under the Surface

 Recovery is more than how your muscles feel the next day.
 It is the speed and consistency with which your body returns to baseline after training, travel, high work demands, and short or disrupted sleep.
 Two athletes can follow the same program and get very different results because performance is often limited by what happens between sessions, not the session itself.
+Research on biomarkers in sport reinforces this, showing that the right measurements can help track health, performance, and recovery in athletes (National Institutes of Health).

 Common signs that your recovery system needs a closer look include:

-- You need more warm-up time than you used to.
+You need more warm-up time than you used to.

-- Heavy legs show up early in sessions.
+Heavy legs show up early in sessions.

-- Sleep feels light even when you are in bed long enough.
+Sleep feels light even when you are in bed long enough.

-- Your mood and focus dip on training days.
+Your mood and focus dip on training days.

-- Minor aches linger and make consistency harder.
+Minor aches linger and make consistency harder.

 These signals are your system reporting strain.
 In many cases, the weekly demand is simply higher than what your recovery can reliably cover right now.
+This is one reason our advanced diagnostic testing in our medical clinic starts with the question you most want answered, not a generic panel.

-What MeScreen Measures for Athletic Recovery Decisions
+What Does MeScreen Measure for Athletic Recovery?

 Mitochondrial Output and Cellular Efficiency